NEVSTOP-LAB/LabVIEW-QuickDrops-Manager/README.md

 Default Shortcut - [Q]
 ```

+### Control Operation

+- `Reset Origin` : Resets the origin for all panes or the block diagram.
+- `Hide Controls`/`Show Controls`
+- `Enable Controls`/`Disble Controls`/`Disable&Grayout Controls`
+- `Copy Boolean Caption to Boolean Text` : Copy selected boolean's caption to boolean text.
+If the booleans have no caption, label Text will be used instead.
+- `Toggle Digital Increment Decrement Visible ( Swithc Show Or Hide ).vi`

 ### Clone Controls

 This Quick Drop Keyboard Shortcut will clone the selected Control(s) or Indicator(s) on the Front Panel but changes Controls to Indicators and vice versa.
 In addition, if found on the Connector Pane, it will attempt to place the newly created control on the opposite (left / right) side of the Connector Pane.